michael-fosgerau/godot_multi_3d_camera_on_2d_scene/README.md

 ## Important note

-- This example is compatible with the currently latest Godot version (3.1 as of 18th of September 2019).
+This example is compatible with the current Godot version 3.1 (as of 18th of September 2019).

 ## Godot?

 Not sure what godot can do?
 This seems to simple for you?
 Well...
-With practice you can achieve something like this: https://www.youtube.com/watch?v=3sPFBmnfEEM - and I think that is pretty darn cool :-D
+With practice you can achieve something like this https://www.youtube.com/watch?v=3sPFBmnfEEM and I think that is pretty darn cool :-D

 ## Useful links